 Originating in the 1800s, Venn diagrams are widely used within different industries to illustrate relationships (i.e. commonalities or differences) between two or more sets.
 This type of graph is commonly used in presentations and reports.
 They are closely related (and similar) to Euler diagrams with the difference that the Euler diagram will omit a set if no relationship exists.

 Euler diagrams are very similar to Venn diagrams, so it’s not surprising that people may occasionally confuse the two.
 The main difference is that the Euler diagram (which is pronounced Oy-ler) will omit a set if no relationship exists.
 What does it mean?
 A Venn diagram shows all possible logical relationships between a collection of sets, while an Euler diagram will only show the relationships that actually exist in real world.
-If you’re curious to understand it better, we recommend this article that explains the difference between both charts.
+If you’re curious to understand it better, we recommend this article that explains the difference between mentioned charts.

 Alternative names: Angular gauge, Radial gauge chart